erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 **Import a DataFrame From Another Library Using the DataFrame Interchange Standard.**

-Keep in mind that a DataFrame standard exists and supoorted across the Python ecosystem.
+Keep in mind that a DataFrame standard exists and supported across the Python ecosystem.

 .. code-block:: python